minicoz/ripspot_320/README.md

 I changed it so that the temp folder is not removed (downloaded as .oggs) and now ffmpeg converts the ogg files into `320kbps CBR` `mp3` files.
 Output folder is output.

+Also I hate having to type my password and username each time so I recommend you go and edit the `Defaults` on those arg parse fields to your `username` and your `password`.

 # Prerequisites